Red Hook Lane Arresick

 Red Hook Lane Arresick is a revolutionary war burial ground in Red Hook, Brooklyn.
 During the Battle of Brooklyn, General Stirling's retreating forces fought a rearguard action.
 Continental Army riflemen fleeing the destruction of Fort Defiance fired shots at British troops advancing on the Carnarsie Indian path through Gowanus, killing a Lt.
 Colonel and his aide.
-They and the Pennslyvanian rifleman who shot them are buried together nearby on the path later called Red Hook Lane.
+They and the Pennsylvanian rifleman who shot them are buried together nearby on the path later called Red Hook Lane.

 Fort Defiance

 Cypress Tree Island was a tidewater marsh which the arriving Dutch in 1630 called Roode Hoek, from the red clay nearby.
 Dutch expertise in filling swampy ground served the peninsula well, solid ground was needed for the heavy cannons and the 40–50 feet of elevation gave the colonials advantage.
 Fort Defiance is unmarked with the exception of a small historical sign at the end of the Coffey Street pier, about 2 blocks away from its true location at Van Dyke street and Conover street.
 The fort was destroyed by bombardment from the H.M.S.
 Roebuck during the battle.
 The only access was an Indian trail called Red Hook Lane which led to brooklyn heights, that road's last remnant was un-mapped in 2020.

+On August 27, 1776, during the Battle of Long Island, five cannons, a series of earthworks and a defensive wall was manned by colonials on an island in New York Bay.
+It was the westernmost of forts along Brooklyn heights defending the Upper New York Bay from incursion by the British navy.
+Prior to the battle a thousand men worked under General Israel Putnam's direction to prepare for the invasion of New York, building the fort during one night in April.
+General George Washington inspected the fort in May, finding it 'exceedingly strong'.
+The complex consisted of three redoubts on the small island connected by trenches, with an earthwork on the island's south side to defend against a landing.